CyberQuestor/constituent.shell/README.md

 - Edit crontab file as;
     - `crontab -e` for user level
     - Add the entry as;
-        - `0 0,6,12,18 * * * /var/lib/haystack/pio/constituents/constituent.shell/src/main/resources/scripts/Constituent.shell_redeployment_dev.sh >/dev/null 2>/dev/null`
+        - `0 0,6,12,18 * * * /var/lib/haystack/pio/constituents/constituent.shell/scripts/Constituent.shell_redeployment_dev.sh >/dev/null 2>/dev/null`
         - User `man cron` to check usage
         - Manage schedules in conjunction with all other HMLPs and ensure that trains do not overlap
-    - Restart service to take effect
+    - Reload to take effect
+        - `sudo service cron reload`
-        - `sudo systemctl restart cron`
+        - Restart if needed; `sudo systemctl restart cron`

 You are all set!